Why should I donate my baby's umbilical cord blood?

 Cord blood is one of three sources of cells commonly used in transplant.
 The other two are bone marrow and peripheral (circulating) blood stem cells (PBSCs) obtained from adult volunteer donors.
 Learn more about the alternatives.

-What happens to my baby’s cord blood after it is collected?
+What happens after the cord blood is collected?